sauce-base/module-installer/README.md

 ## Installation

-This installer is bundled with `sauce-base/core` and activates automatically via the `Saucebase\\ModuleInstaller\\Plugin` class.
-No extra setup is needed in a standard Sauce Base application.
+`sauce-base/core` already requires this package.
+When you install the core, Composer pulls in the plugin and activates it through the `Saucebase\\ModuleInstaller\\Plugin` class, so a typical Sauce Base project needs no extra configuration.

 Need the installer for a different Composer project?
-Require it explicitly:
+Require it directly:

 ```bash
 composer require saucebase/module-installer